The leader sets the climate for communication in the workplace ... good, bad or indifferent!

-Or, are you more the accessible type of leader: sitting in an open plan office, working with your people and knowing intimately what their frustrations and concerns are?
+Or, are you more the accessible type of leader: sitting in an open plan office, working with your people, and knowing intimately their frustrations and concerns?

 If you are more on the remote end, it is likely that people don't feel they know you.
 When people feel they don't know you they are wary and keep their distance (obviously this leads up back to the trust point above).

 Think about it, if you have neighbors down the street that you barely acknowledge as you drive past their home, will they be there to support you in time of need?
 Unlike the neighbor next door - that you regularly have barbecues with and your kids are friendly - if you have a time of need they will, in all likelihood, be right there for you.
 The workplace is no different!

 Do you have an 'open door policy'?
 Anyone can come to you when they want?
 The challenge with the open door is that you have an artificial barrier that people may not break.
 Imagine this, your neighbor says to you when you first move into the street, "Look pop in whenever you want, we have an open house policy."
 Then they wander off and you see them occasionally to wave at or say the odd hello and natter about the weather - but it never goes further than that.

 Are you likely to take them up on their 'open house' offer?
 It is highly unlikely - because

 a) you don't know them,